Greta Scacchi: Career

-In 1996, she won an Emmy Award for her work as Empress Alexandra Fyodorovna of Russia in the television film, Rasputin: Dark Servant of Destiny, and was nominated for a Golden Globe and numerous other awards.
+In 1996, Scacchi won an Emmy Award for her portrayal of Alexandra of Hesse in the television film Rasputin: Dark Servant of Destiny, and was nominated for a Golden Globe and numerous other awards.
 In 1999, she had a role as an Italian-Australian single mother in the Australian film Looking for Alibrandi, a performance for which she won the 2000 AFI award for Best Supporting Actress.

-In 2007, she received an Emmy Award nomination for Outstanding Supporting Actress in a Miniseries or a Movie for Broken Trail.
+In 2007, Scacchi received an Emmy Award nomination for Outstanding Supporting Actress in a Miniseries or a Movie for Broken Trail.

 Scacchi is fluent in English, French, German, and Italian, which has made her a popular choice for European casting directors.

-She has performed in a wide range of parts in theatre.
+Scacchi has performed in a wide range of parts in theatre.
 She appeared In Times Like These (Bristol Old Vic) and Cider with Rosie (Phoenix Arts Theatre, Leicester) as her film career was taking off.
 After making four films in 15 months, in 1985 she appeared with Mark Rylance and Kevin McNally in Airbase (Oxford Playhouse and Arts Theatre).
 In Uncle Vanya at the Vaudeville Theatre, London, in 1987, she played opposite Michael Gambon and Jonathan Pryce.
 In 1991, she played Nora in Ibsen's A Doll's House in the Festival of Perth.
 A year later, she played the lead role in Strindberg's Miss Julie for the Sydney Theatre Company.
 She returned to Sydney in 1996 to play Cecilia in Sam Shepard's Simpatico.
 In 1999, she took the lead in Easy Virtue in Chichester, directed by actress Maria Aitken.